OwusuAnsah/installing-R-server-on-AWS/README.md

-# installing-R-server-on-AWS
+# Install and run R, RStudio Server, and Shiny Server on Amazon EC2
-How to install an R Studios server on Amazon Web Services Cloud
+A quick overview on how to install and run R, R Studios server on Amazon Web Services Cloud